Art-Sells/Arells/Build-Notes.md

 ### Sign Up
 - Verify Email *important*
 - Add noreply@arells.com to Amazon SES Identities
-- - - Test to see if "Confirmation Code Exists" error works...
+- - Test to see if "Confirmation Code Exists" error works...

 ### Confirm
 - - - Ensure Private Key is Encrypted (if successful)

-- - - HPM Vatop Groups saved as tables within api/user?
+### Export
+- Increase fees for faster exports

 ### Log In
 - - if email already exists but is unconfirmed -> Confirm Page